Geoffrey87/TypeScript/TypeScript/WhereInTheWorld/README.md

 yarn start
 ```

-The app should now be running at `http://localhost:3000` (or another available port).
+The app should now be running at `http://localhost:5173.

 ## Usage